 The Dynamic Difficulty system of these games is lifted from Zanac, of all things, only made completely and utterly inconvenient (notably, the removal of every rank reduction method except dying.)

 Ibara, sharing the same main designer also counts as a Spiritual Successor, if you can count a near-exact copy of the rank system of Garegga as one.

 NBA Jam is a spiritual successor to Arch Rivals (both are arcade-style basketball games created by Midway which played fast and loose with the rules).

 Heretic is a spiritual successor to Doom.
 Both are published by id Software, and both use the id Tech 1 game engine.
 In fact, using the God Mode and Weapons cheats from Doom will result in death and loss of all weapons, respectively, when used in Heretic.

 Tales of the Abyss is the spiritual successor to Symphonia, particularly in terms of gameplay, but also in cartain thematic elements.
 This is due to it sharing Symphonia's development staff ("Team Symphonia").
 It was followed in turn by Tales of Vesperia, making a sort of spiritual trilogy.

 Nexus War to Urban Dead, with the added twist that the former made off with a substantial chunk of the latter's player base when it came out.
 So not only does it have similar mechanics and interface, it's played by all the same people.

-Digital Devil Saga, was, meanwhile, a Spiritual Successor to Persona, featuring some noticeable similarities in story and gameplay... although the Persona series later ended up getting true continuations in Persona 3 and 4.
+At the time of release, Digital Devil Saga was a Spiritual Successor to Persona, featuring some noticeable similarities in both story and gameplay.
+However, the Persona series itself has been fully revived since then, thanks to the success of Persona 3 and subsequent games.

 Devil Survivor is a Spiritual Successor for the Majin Tensei spinoff series, although this statement is based only on the fact that they are strategy games.